eparkko-lab/webauthn-playground/README.md

 # webauthn-playground
-Used for testing the different flags for navigator.credentials.get and .creat
+Used for testing the different flags for navigator.credentials.get and .create